shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

 .. note::
-    If you are upgrading from a previous version of the bridge, we recommend you re-install dependencies as we've had to fork the jira library.
-As of this writing, it has not been merged in the main JIRA library.
+    If you are upgrading from a previous version of the bridge, we recommend you re-install dependencies as we've had to fork the ``jira`` Python module to add a missing feature.
+As of this writing, it has not been merged by the ``jira`` module maintainers.

 Settings